Stonewall riots: Legacy

-The Stonewall riots are often considered to be the origin or impetus of the gay liberation movement, and many studies of LGBT history in the U.S. are divided into pre- and post-Stonewall analyses.
-However, this has been criticized by historians of sexuality.
-Calls for the rights of gender and sexual minorities predate the Stonewall riots, and there was already the emergence of a gay liberation movement in New York at the time of the riots.
-The Stonewall riots were not the only time LGBT people organized politically amid attacks on LGBT establishments.
-However, the event has been said to occupy a unique place in the collective memory of many LGBT people, including those outside of the United States, as it "is marked by an international commemorative ritual – an annual gay pride parade", according to sociologist Elizabeth A. Armstrong.
+The Stonewall riots are often considered to be the origin or impetus of the gay liberation movement, and many studies of LGBTQ history in the U.S. are divided into pre- and post-Stonewall analyses.
+This has been criticized by historians of sexuality.
+Calls for the rights of gender and sexual minorities predate the Stonewall riots.
+The first homosexual movement began one hundred years earlier, in Germany.
+West Germany had abolished criminal liability for homosexual acts among adults over 21 years of age through a change of Section 175 of the German Criminal Code on June 25, 1969 − just three days before the Stonewall riots began.
+There was already the emergence of a gay liberation movement in New York at the time of the riots.
+The Stonewall riots were not the only time LGBTQ people organized politically amid attacks on LGBTQ establishments.
+The event has been said to occupy a unique place in the collective memory of many LGBTQ people, including those outside of the United States, as it "is marked by an international commemorative ritual – an annual gay pride parade", according to sociologist Elizabeth A. Armstrong.

 Community

-Within two years of the Stonewall riots there were gay rights groups in every major American city, as well as in Canada, Australia, and Western Europe.
+Within two years of the Stonewall riots, there were gay rights groups in every major American city, as well as in Canada, Australia, and Western Europe.
 People who joined activist organizations after the riots had very little in common other than their same-sex attraction.
 Many who arrived at GLF or GAA meetings were taken aback by the number of gay people in one place.
 Race, class, ideology, and gender became frequent obstacles in the years after the riots.
 This was illustrated during the 1973 Stonewall rally when, moments after Barbara Gittings exuberantly praised the diversity of the crowd, feminist activist Jean O'Leary protested what she perceived as the mocking of women by cross-dressers and drag queens in attendance.
 During a speech by O'Leary, in which she claimed that drag queens made fun of women for entertainment value and profit, Sylvia Rivera and Lee Brewster jumped on the stage and shouted "You go to bars because of what drag queens did for you and these bitches tell us to quit being ourselves!"
 Both the drag queens and lesbian feminists in attendance left in disgust.